nethmi-i-j/Telco-Customer-Churn-Prediction/README.md

 ## Running the FastAPI Service

-The trained pipeline (telco_customer_churn_xgboost_model.joblib) is loaded once at startup and served via a /predict endpoint in main.py.
+The trained pipeline (telco_customer_churn_xgboost_model.joblib) is loaded once at startup and served via a /customer_churn_prediction endpoint in main.py.

-bashuvicorn main:app --reload
+uvicorn main:app

 The API will be available at http://127.0.0.1:8000, with interactive Swagger docs at http://127.0.0.1:8000/docs.

 Making Predictions via the API

-Endpoint: POST /predict
+Endpoint: POST /customer_churn_prediction

 Request body: